petergtam/DescargaMasivaSATKit/DescargaMasivaSATKit/DescargaMasivaSATKit.docc/DescargaMasivaSATKit.md

 - The verification request
 - The download request

+- Note: This framework is intended for developers working for customers in México

 - SeeAlso: Take a look at each of the documents from the SAT
     - [Service URLs](https://ampocdevbuk01a.s3.us-east-1.amazonaws.com/0_UR_Ls_WS_Descarga_Masiva_V1_5_VF_33e2cca681.pdf)
     - [Query Documentation](https://ampocdevbuk01a.s3.us-east-1.amazonaws.com/1_WS_Solicitud_Descarga_Masiva_V1_5_VF_89183c42e9.pdf)